HL7/vulcan-rwd/input/pagecontent/patients.md

 	* Administration Dates
 	* Order Dates

-From the above data elements, it was determined that the following profiles are needed:
+From the above data elements, it was determined that the profiles listed below are needed.

+### Conformance Expectations
+This IG expects that all of the below profiles SHALL be supported by a clinical system that is providing data including the extra search parameters defined to allow proper searching of data to find and identify suitable patients.
+NOTE: See the section on Medications for the specifics on the different Medication profiles.

 ### Patient